AnneJ17/android-cheat-sheet/README.md

 * **Interceptors**

    Interceptors are a powerful mechanism that can monitor, rewrite, and retry the API call.
 So basically, when we do some API call, we can monitor the call or perform some tasks (watch between the client and server).
 The common use-cases are Logging the errors centrally, Caching the response

-* **Caching mechanism**
-  - Memory Cache: It keeps the data in the memory of the application.
-If the application gets killed, the data is removed.
-Useful only in the same session of application usage.
-Memory cache is the fastest cache to get the data as this is in memory.
-  - Disk Cache: It saves the data to the disk.
-If the application gets killed, the data is retained.
-Useful even after the application restarts.
-Slower than memory cache, as this is I/O operation.

 * **Product Flavor**